 The next time we spent about 21 days and made it from Paris to Venice to Rome back to Paris, traveling as a group of three by car.
 We partially retraced the route of the first trip....it was just as wonderful and though some of the places were the same, the experience was still fresh and memorable.

-On our last trip we planned to travel to Prague from Stuttgart, Germany, then on to Budapest via Vienna, down to Slovenia, Croatia and Venice and back to Stuttgart in 24 days.
+We took a trip to Prague from Stuttgart, Germany, then on to Budapest via Vienna, down to Slovenia, Croatia and Venice and back to Stuttgart in 24 days.
 We did it, with enough time to sample Prague and Budapest, and get to see the best of Slovenia, but as we raced along the Austrian Danube and reduced our time on the Adriatic, we realized that we'd only sampled some of the most spectacular parts of Europe.

 We are your classic "get up and go" travelers, knowing that in the early hours of the morning, you'll have many spectacular sights all to yourself or to share with the locals preparing for another morning.
 Our goal was to cram as much into every day of travel as we could and figured we catch up on missed sleep when we got back home.
 If you don't have weeks to recover when you get back home, you may want to give yourself a more rational schedule.
 Generally, you'll enjoy the places where you linger more than the places you just drive through or spend a night.
 Get a variety of opinions about various places you think you'd like to visit and start by building a rough calendar.